Why Are Dogs Scared of Fireworks? 4 Ways to Help Your Pup Cope

-Every dog should have access to a safe space in his home where he can retreat to when he wants.
+Every dog should have access to a safe space in his home he can retreat to whenever he wants.
 This might be his kennel (if he loves it), an empty bedroom or office, or even a warm bathroom.
 Put things in the safe spot your dog loves, like a favorite toy or blanket.
 While he is there make sure no one disturbs him or forces him to leave.

 2. Stay With Your Dog and Provide Comfort

 Many owners think they shouldn't comfort a fearful dog because it will make the situation worse.
 This is just simply not true.
 Providing comfort to your dog when he is scared assures him you are there to help.
 Just like you would comfort a crying child, so should you comfort a scared dog.
 Your reassuring presence combined with slow, calm pets may help your buddy to feel secure.

 3. Distract Your Dog With Toys and Treats